Mediaspree: East-Side-Park

-Mercedes-Benz Arena
+Uber Arena

-With a maximum capacity of 17,000, the Mercedes-Benz Arena at Mühlenstraße 12–30 is the second largest multi-use indoor arena in Germany (after the Lanxess Arena in Cologne).
+With a maximum capacity of 17,000, the Uber Arena at Mühlenstraße 12–30 is the second largest multi-use indoor arena in Germany (after the Lanxess Arena in Cologne).
 The laying of the first foundation stone took place on 13 September 2006; the grand opening, accompanied by protests, followed on 10 September 2008.
 The owner and operator is the Anschutz Entertainment Group.
 The construction costs amount to 165 million Euros and were mostly absorbed by the Berlin Senate.
 The naming rights agreement with O2 (Germany) was set to last for a period 15 years.
 Since the opening of the arena, it has hosted home games for the city's hockey team, Eisbären Berlin, and their basketball team, Alba Berlin.
 It is also used for concerts and conventions.
-The Mercedes-Benz Arena is one of the most criticized projects of the Mediaspree.
+The Uber Arena is one of the most criticized projects of the Mediaspree.
 Complaints have primarily been about the immense size and light intensity of the outdoor LED screens as well as the course of the building's construction, which has been seen as insensitive (see East-Side-Park above).
 In January 2015, it was announced that the arena will bear the name Mercedes-Benz Arena from July 2015 for a term of 20 years.
+In 2024, it was announced that the aren'a name would once again be changed to the Uber Arena.